hochunlin28/VRDL_BirdRecognition/README.md

 # VRDL_BirdRecognition

 This is homework 1 of VRDL class.
-I use efficientNet to train the model
+I use efficientNet to train the model.

 * main.py: the trainig code